Digital-kala/Data-and-AI-Workshop/README.md

 This is a 3-week workshop on Data and AI.
 The workshop is designed to be beginner-friendly and covers the basics of Python, Data Science, Machine Learning, and Data Engineering, and Digital Security.

-The first week is focused on Computer Hardware and Software, Digital Security and Excel, which is mostly presentation based.
-However, the second and third week are more hands-on and hence the content might require some additional guidance to understand.

 <br/><br/>

 ### Content